'We need more heart and bollocks' - Lukaku calls for Man Utd to be arrogant at Camp Nou | Goal.com

-'We need more heart and b******s' - Lukaku calls for Man Utd to be arrogant at Camp Nou
+'We need more heart and b****cks' - Lukaku calls for Man Utd to be arrogant at Camp Nou

 Manchester United striker Romelu Lukaku says the Reds need to play with "more heart and b******s" in the second leg of their Champions League quarter-final against Barcelona.